-Did you know that the Mexican government actually assessed the Yucatan Peninsula and mapped out what is now the Maya Riviera as a tourism destination?
+Did you know that the Mexican government actually assessed the Yucatan Peninsula and mapped out what is now the Mayan Riviera as a tourism destination?
 They did and dedicated many years to building up the area in the most careful and well-managed ways.
-They began by making Cancun, considered to be the northern most point of the Maya Riviera, a gateway.
+They began by making Cancun, considered to be the northern most point of the Mayan Riviera, a gateway.
 With an airport and great roads, it is the most common place people enter the region.
-After that, it is all about the beaches, and below, we explain some of the best Maya Riviera beaches to visit during your stay.
+After that, it is all about the beaches, and below, we explain some of the best Mayan Riviera beaches to visit during your stay.

-With more than 75 miles of coast, it is not surprising that there are so many amazing beaches in the Maya Riviera.
+With more than 75 miles of coast, it is not surprising that there are so many amazing beaches in the Mayan Riviera.
 The calm seas, the wonderfully clear waters and the impressive natural sites that frame the region, all add up to a wonderful place to travel, and yet again, many come for those beaches along the Caribbean Sea.

 While it is important to note that there are some rip tides offshore, most of the beaches are in sheltered bay areas and remain safe and ideal for swimmers, divers and beachgoers of all ages.